ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 If the system is running DAE3, then there is another possible cause. check the log for a line like
 ```
-(Qxtrm_driver::Qxtrm_driver) Unable to create Quixtream on process20: Quixtream Error: Failed to bind the socket to the local port.
+Unable to create Quixtream on process20: Quixtream Error: Failed to bind the socket to the local port.
 ```
 The quickstream driver expects certain ports in the UDP dynamic range to be available - this error indicates something is not.
 It is not very helpful about which specific port (it uses UDP ports from 0xFE00 (65024) upwards) so a reboot may be the only option.